 Understanding how to behave around wildlife and how to wildlife-proof your property helps prevent conflicts from occurring and ensures a happy coexistence.
 It is our responsibility to educate ourselves, our children and neighbours about living with wild animals.

 The majority of conflict situations involving wildlife are the responsibility of the property owner, set out by Provincial law.
-In some cases, it's straight forward — for example when a squirrel is nesting in your attic.
-In other cases, other agencies or levels of government may be required to intervene such as feeding of wildlife that may lead to conflict situations (such as rodents or coyotes).
+In some cases it's straight forward, in other cases, other agencies or levels of government may be required to intervene.
 For details, visit Ontario's Fish and Wildlife Conservation Act website.

 The town supports a living with wildlife approach and offers the following information to help reduce conflict situations.